futurice/windows-app-development-best-practices/README.md

 ### When rethrowing an exception use just "throw" or include the original exception in the new exception

-Sometimes you want to catch an exception and rethrow it with or without additional information.
-For example, you could want to write something like:
+Sometimes you want to catch an exception and rethrow it as is or with additional information.
+For example:
 ```C#
 try {
   ExceptionThrowingOperation();